pdidev/pdi/CONTRIBUTING.md

 * public plugin enumerations *must* be defined in the `pdi/pdi_fwd.h` header
 * public plugin classes and structures *must* be forward-declared in the `pdi/fwd.h` header
+* No implementation should be provided in header files, even `= default` implementations

 ## Indentation